Mark Williams (singer): 1974–1977: New Zealand fame

 Late in 1974, Williams released his debut solo single, "Celebration"/"Let Love Come Between Us", but failed to chart.
 In May 1975, Williams released a song written by Vanda & Young titled "Yesterday Was Just the Beginning of My Life".
 The song peaked at number 1 on the New Zealand Charts for 3 weeks.
-The fame stunned the young singer and Williams said “I didn't feel like I was ready for anything.
-There was constant touring, television, and recording, it was full on.“ Williams' debut self-titled album was released in June and peaked at number 2.
+The fame stunned the young singer and Williams said "I didn't feel like I was ready for anything.
+There was constant touring, television, and recording, it was full on."
+Williams' debut self-titled album was released in June and peaked at number 2.
 The album was certified gold.

 In November 1975, Williams released "Sweet Wine" which peaked at number 7 on the charts.
 Early in 1976, Lew Pryme took Williams on a promotional visit to Australia.
 Upon their return to New Zealand, Pryme and Williams parted company.
-Williams' second album "Sweet Trials" was released in March 1976 and peaked at number 14.
+Williams' second album Sweet Trials was released in March 1976 and peaked at number 14.
 "If It Rains" was released and peaked at number 25.

 Late in 1976 the single "Taking It All in Stride" was released and peaked at number 14.
-Williams' third album, "Taking It All In Stride" was released in June 1977 and was certified gold.
-It contained the single "It Doesn't Matter Anymore" which peaked at number one, giving Williams his second chart topper.
+Williams' third album, Taking It All In Stride was released in June 1977 and was certified gold.
+It contained the single "It Doesn't Matter Anymore" which reached number one, giving Williams his second chart topper.
 "A House for Sale" was released as the third and final single late in 1977, peaking at number 13.

 1978–1989: Australia and Life After Dark

 By the end of 1977, Williams left New Zealand for Australia.
 Williams had found being a 'star' in New Zealand was not all fun.
-He said “The reaction was either absolute adoration or total disgust.
+He said "The reaction was either absolute adoration or total disgust.
 Complete opposites.
 I was very scared of what it created.
-That’s one of the reasons I left New Zealand, because it was just too scary.”
+That's one of the reasons I left New Zealand, because it was just too scary."

 Record producer Alan Galbraith became the new manager of Williams who signed with CBS Records in Australia.
 He released the album Life After Dark in 1979, which failed to chart.

 During the 1980s, Williams established himself as a session singer in Sydney singing many radio and TV commercials and become a favoured back up vocalist on albums by major Australian talent including; Eurogliders' Absolutely, The Church's Heyday, Renée Geyer's Live at the Basement and Jenny Morris's Body and Soul.
 In 1985, Williams formed a band called 'Boy Rocking' with Harry Brus and Mark Punch.
 The group were signed to CBS and released two singles without success.

 In 1987, Williams recorded the "Home and Away" theme song with Karen Boddington, which was released as a single in 1988.
 In 1988, Williams toured with Ian Moss on the hugely successful 'Matchbook' tour.